Warm up this winter with Oma's newest cookbooks - available on Amazon >>

 4. Press the dough into the prepared pan(s).
 Put the plum wedges, skin side down, in rows on top of the dough.

-5. To make the topping, combine flour and sugar in a separate bowl.
-Cut in butter and mix quickly to make crumbs.
-Sprinkle over top of the cake.
+5. To make the topping, mix the flour and sugar in a bowl.
+Cut in the butter and mix quickly to make crumbs.
+Sprinkle over the top of the plums.

-6. Bake for 50 to 60 minutes or until the top is lightly browned.
-Let cool and serve.
+6. Bake for 50 to 60 minutes, or until the top is lightly browned.
+Cool in the pan on a wire rack.
+Remove the cake from the pan and place on a serving plate.

 Notes/Hints: